 2. To meet the state accountability standards (which comply with federal accountability requirements), schools will be expected to develop and revise their Continuous Improvement Plan based on the Secretary's recommendations, accountability status and student outcomes.
 The Agency may choose to differentiate support and requirements for individual schools based on identified needs.

 3. On an annual basis, the Agency will identify schools for an Education Quality Standards Review.
 All schools, regardless of accountability status, will be eligible for this review.
-The Secretary of Education will determine the requirements and outcomes of this review, including a peer review system between schools The review will be based on the requirements of this rule to ensure equity, and improved outcomes for students.
+The Secretary of Education will determine the requirements and outcomes of this review, including a peer review system between schools that shall include a culturally and socially diverse group of parents/legal guardians, community members, home-school liaisons, and students.
+The review will be based on the requirements of this rule to ensure academic and social equity, enforcement of protections against discrimination as a result of, or on the basis of, the reasons set forth in Section 2113 and the Statement of Purpose of this Manual, and improved academic and social outcomes for students.

 2126.3.
 Further Review; Secretary's Recommendations; State Board Action.

 As required in 16 V.S.A. § 165 (b), every two years the Secretary shall determine whether students in each Vermont public school are provided educational opportunities substantially equal to those provided in other public schools.
-If the Secretary determines that a school is not meeting the quality standards, he or she shall recommend actions that a SU/SDdistrict must take and offer technical assistance.
+If the Secretary determines that a school is not meeting the quality standards, he or she shall recommend actions that a SU/SD must take and offer technical assistance.
 If the school fails to meet the standards or make sufficient progress by the end of the next two-year period, recommendations will be made to the State Board of Education as outlined in 16 V.S.A. § 165(b).

 16 V.S.A. § 165(f) regulates the process for an independent school to be designated as meeting Education Quality Standards, as well as the provision of technical assistance if the State Board finds an independent school not meeting the standards or failing to make progress towards meeting the standards.